MJ Melendez Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- His most recent appearance came on Friday against the Oakland Athletics, when the lefty tossed seven scoreless innings while giving up two hits.
+- The right-hander's last time out came on Saturday against the Oakland Athletics, when he tossed five innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.